-Nearly 50% of the deaths of children under the age of 5 are caused due to malnutrition.
+Nearly 50% of the deaths of children under the age of 5 are caused due to Child Malnutrition.

-Over 2.3 crore children in India suffer from malnutrition and are underweight, according to a status report on the anganwadi (day care center) programme, known as ICDS.
+Over 2.3 crore children in India suffer from Tackling Child Malnutrition and are underweight, according to a status report on the anganwadi (day care center) programme, known as ICDS.
 This makes 28% of the total (8 crore) kids that attend day care centers.

 This is a quick read through of the small steps taken by AAM to eradicate malnutrition in India.